eecs280staff/tutorials/docs/cli.md

 ### Customize prompt
 Customize the terminal prompt to be more helpful and look prettier.
-Below is one example.

 First, complete the [Colorize `ls` output](#colorize-ls-output) section.
 At this point, you should know whether you are using Bash or Z Shell, and you should have a working `.bash_profile` or `.zshrc` file.